anonymoussc/anonymoussc.github.io/_posts/2015-08-24-insert-record-into-database-using-tinker.markdown

 title:  "Insert record into database using Tinker"
 date:   2015-08-24 16:55:32
 categories: Software-Engineering Laravel
+summary: Using laravel 5.1 we can accessing tinker.
+Create a model using artisan.
 ---

 Using laravel 5.1 we can accessing tinker.
 Create a model using artisan :